 In the various forms of congenital adrenal hyperplasia, production of cortisol (a glucocorticoid), aldosterone (a mineralocorticoid), or both is impaired because of an autosomal recessive genetic defect in one of the adrenal enzymes involved in synthesizing adrenal steroid hormones from cholesterol.
 The enzyme may be absent or deficient, completely or partially disabling synthesis of cortisol, aldosterone, or both.
-In the forms in which cortisol synthesis is absent or decreased, ACTH (corticotropin) release, normally suppressed by cortisol, is excessive.
+In the forms in which cortisol synthesis is absent or decreased, adrenocorticotropic hormone (ACTH, corticotropin) release, normally suppressed by cortisol, is excessive.

-In some less common forms affecting enzymes other than 21-hydroxylase and 11β-hydroxylase, the enzyme block impairs androgen synthesis (dehydroepiandrosterone [DHEA] or androstenedione).
-As a result, virilization of male fetuses is inadequate, but no defect is discernible in female fetuses.
+In some less common forms affecting enzymes other than 21-hydroxylase and 11beta-hydroxylase, the enzyme block impairs androgen synthesis (dehydroepiandrosterone [DHEA] or androstenedione).
+As a result, virilization of males is inadequate, but no defect is discernible in females.

 |Drug Name||Select Trade|